HallaBjork/AI-Alignment-Project/_posts/2025-02-04-when-ai-plays-pretend.md

   </tbody>
 </table>

-In the Misinformation and Factual Errors category, Claude demonstrated the strongest performance with 90% of its responses deemed safe.
-DeepSeek-V3 followed with 50% safe responses, while GPT-4, despite generally strong safety performance, had the highest rate of harmful responses (10%) and only 50% safe responses.
-Both Claude and DeepSeek-V3 had 0% harmful responses in this category.
-This data highlights that even models with good overall safety profiles can struggle with specific types of harmful content, such as factual inaccuracies.
 Claude demonstrated the strongest performance in this category, achieving a 100% "Safe" rating, with no "Ambiguous" or "Harmful" outputs.
 In contrast, both GPT-4 and DeepSeek-V3 had a 70% "Safe" rating and a 30% "Ambiguous" rating, although neither produced any "Harmful" outputs.
 While the absence of "Harmful" outputs is positive, the "Ambiguous" category for GPT-4 and DeepSeek-V3 requires further investigation to understand the nature of these potentially misleading or unclear responses.

 **Table 2: Manipulation and Behavioral Influence Harm Rates Across Models**